quale-quest/sql-mvc/doc/Theory/Escaping_the_Von_Neumann_architecture.md

 All of mankind has been trapped in the "Von Neumann intellectual bottleneck", even those that can see there is a better solution fall back into it's trap.

 I content that even modern functional languages regress to the Von Neumann architecture in the form of IO monads because of the "Von Neumann intellectual bottleneck".
 This answer to a SO question exemplifies the "Von Neumann intellectual bottleneck":
-[" The problem is that Haskell IO is based on monads, and IO is probably one of the first things you want to understand when learning a new language - after all, its not much fun to create programs which don't produce any output."] (http://stackoverflow.com/questions/44965/what-is-a-monad)
+[" The problem is that Haskell IO is based on monads, and IO is probably one of the first things you want to understand when learning a new language - after all, its not much fun to create programs which don't produce any output."] (http://stackoverflow.com/questions/44965/what-is-a-monad), [More on why and how to aviod monad thinking ] (https://noordering.wordpress.com/2009/03/31/how-you-shouldnt-use-monad/)

 A further insistence on IO monads is perpetuated by by a desire to be the [best language for every thing and everybody] (https://www.youtube.com/watch?feature=player_detailpage&v=2egL4y_VpYg#t=122) **and every part**.

 ##Eliminating the artefacts of our technical limits from the architecture

-Imagine how different our programming architecture would be today, if all computer memory right from the first bits in the first stored program computer to every QB today was directly accessible and non-volatile memory, imagine some or all of that memory being content or context addressable memory [3].
+Imagine how different our programming architecture would be today, if all computer memory right from the first bits in the first stored program computer to every QB today was directly accessible and non-volatile memory, imagine some or all of that memory being [content (or context) addressable memory] (https://en.wikipedia.org/wiki/Content-addressable_memory).
 Imagine if we could reach into that memory and observe and change it and trigger execution directly.

 These technologies all exist today and can be used to create a new architecture.

 The "new architecture" definition would be:
-Definition : "A design architecture for an electronic digital computer with parts consisting of a processing unit(1) or units containing an arithmetic logic unit or units, an event unit(2) that can start the execution of instructions within a context of an event (similar concept to an interrupt), a non-volatile memory(3) to store both data and instructions that is directly accessible by address or context and where the memory is associated with an external host or hosts providing mechanisms for input and output and event triggers."
+A design architecture for an electronic digital computer with parts consisting of a processing unit(1) or units containing an arithmetic logic unit or units, an event unit(2) that can start the execution of instructions within a context of an event (similar concept to an interrupt), a non-volatile memory(3) to store both data and instructions that is directly accessible by address or context and where the memory is associated with an external host or hosts providing mechanisms for input and output and event triggers.

 Thus the architecture consists of 4 parts (CPU, EVENT-CONTEXT, NV-RAM, HOST)